RaghavJit/DailyProgress/ProxmoxTask/Logs/Day1.md

 ## **Log**

 ### **Proxmox Installation**
-- **7:00 AM:** Logged in and started Proxmox setup.
+- **7:00 PM:** Logged in and started Proxmox setup.
-- **7:20 AM:** Installed Proxmox on the desktop.
+- **7:20 PM:** Installed Proxmox on the desktop.
-- **7:30 AM:** Encountered a kernel panic issue after the installation.
+- **7:30 PM:** Encountered a kernel panic issue after the installation.
-- **7:45 AM:** Resolved the issue by changing the Proxmox version and reinstalling.
+- **7:45 PM:** Resolved the issue by changing the Proxmox version and reinstalling.
 Proxmox is now running.

   **Steps Followed:**
   1. Re-downloaded the Proxmox ISO for a different version.